 9.Chinese for Social Sciences - Understanding China and the world comprehensively from Chinese and non-Chinese perspectives, putting China in the context of globalization, or forming a contract between China and world - a branch of 'Chinese for Specific Purposes' (CSP), like 'Chinese for science and technology' or 'business Chinese'.
 It includes the following themes: intermediate level reading, advanced level reading, analysis of difficult sentences, either in English-Chinese translation or in Chinese-English translation, dictionaries of dialect/loan words in English and glossaries in social sciences.

 10.Global China Forum - This book series is collected work from each of the Global China Dialogue/Forums, organized by CCPN Global and YES (The Young Entrepreneur Society).
-It will be published collaboratively between Global China Press and New World Press in multilingual editions.
+It will be published collaboratively between Global Century Press and New World Press in multilingual editions.

 11.Chinese Overseas Ethnographic Studies - This book series is written in Chinese, edited by Gao Bingzhong and published by Peking University Press.
-Global China Press is organizing for it to be translated and published in English.
+Global Century Press is organizing for it to be translated and published in English.